State Taxes

 Grants are received from any lender licensed to do business in Utah.
 Mortgage loans can be VA or any other conforming loan product, such as FHA, Fannie Mae or Freddie Mac.

-Applicants should refer their lender to the Utah Housing Corp website for a lender’s Funding Reservation Checklist and additional information.
-For more information, please call the Utah Department of Veteran and Military Affairs at 801-326-2372 or email fthb@utah.gov.
+Applicants should refer their lender to the Utah Housing Corporation website for a lender’s Funding Reservation Checklist and additional information.
+For more information, please call the Utah Department of Veterans and Military Affairs at 801-326-2372 or email fthb@utah.gov.

 Utah Veterans Homes: Utah has four Veterans Homes that provide long-term care for Utah Veterans and their eligible Family members.